darthdaver/tratto-ground-truth/README.md

 The subfolder `classes` contains the 10 Java classes to analyze.
 The folder `project` contains the source code of the project, available in case the classes under tests import and uses methods of other classes that could be useful to analyze t extract semantically relevant oracles.
 The `class_list.csv` file is not relevant (contains the list of the 10 Java classes in .csv format).
+The `jars` folder contains the jar of the projects and the dependencies (if any).
 Finally, the `oracles.csv` file contains the oracles that I have already generated analyzing the 10 classes of the corresponding project.
 The csv format is not easily readable, therefore I share here the link to the Google document that contains one sheet for each project, with the list of all the oracles generated so far, in a tabular view ([link](https://docs.google.com/spreadsheets/d/1XSDvUkkhUBbscxtnP01bG-3fj8FHARV1VBv4I8JLuqM/edit#gid=0)).